react-native-community/discussions-and-proposals/proposals/0007-rn-versions-lifecycle-support.md

 ## Which versions are currently supported?

 We’re supporting the **latest** **version**, and the latest versions from the **two previous minor series.**
-We’re also supporting the **next version,** having in mind this is the not yet stable version we are developing at that moment in time.
+We’ll also support the **next version** being developed, which will become stable after its release.

 Versions: